enisdenjo/graphql-ws/PROTOCOL.md

 If there is already an active subscriber for an operation matching the provided ID, regardless of the operation type, the server **must** close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.

 The server needs only keep track of IDs for as long as the subscription is active.
-Once a client knows that the server has completed an operation, it is free to re-use that ID.
+Once a client completes an operation, it is free to re-use that ID.

 ```typescript
 interface SubscribeMessage {